Almor21/Docker-Compose/README.md

 # Docker Compose Project

-This repository contains a Docker Compose project for a university activity.
+This repository contains a Docker Compose project.
 The project sets up a multi-container Docker application with three services: a web server, an authentication server, and a database server.
 Below are the details of each service and how they are configured to interact with each other.

 ## Project Structure